dawanda/lanejs/README.md

 ## Building and Testing

 ### Install Dependencies
-For building and testing it is neccessary to install npm and run `npm install`.
+For building and testing it is neccessary to install npm and run `npm install --dev`.

 It is recommended to install the [grunt-cli](https://github.com/gruntjs/grunt-cli) and [karma-cli](https://github.com/karma-runner/karma-cli) tool:
 ```